Eternal Inflation and Swampland Conjectures

 Note that this implies that density perturbations of the modes that exited the horizon during eternal inflation have size of order unity, and the eternal inflation cannot be responsible for the density perturbations at the currently observable scales.
 We need another slow-roll inflation or other mechanism for generating the observed density perturbations.

 Once the condition (\ref{eq:eternal}) is satisfied, eternal chaotic inflation takes place, which would populate many vacua in the landscape, if exist.
-Using the slow-roll parameters $\epsilon$, one can rewrite the condition for eternal inflation as
+Using the slow-roll parameter $\epsilon$, one can rewrite the condition for eternal inflation as

 By using the constraint (\ref{eq:epsilonc}) on $\epsilon$ from the Swampland de Sitter conjecture, we arrive at

 In order for the inflaton potential not to exceed the Planck energy, $V < M_P^4$, we also need $2\sqrt{3} \pi c < 1$.
 Thus, the eternal chaotic inflation is possible only if the Hubble parameter is parametrically close to the Planck scale unless $c$ is much smaller than unity, and quantum gravity effects may be significant.
 See e.g. Refs.~\cite{Buchbinder:1992rb,Starobinsky:1980te,Hawking:2000bb,Shapiro:2001rh,Salles:2014rua,Matsui:2018iez}.